Peter-Schorn/SpotifyAPI/README.md

 **A Swift library for the Spotify web API**

 Read the full [documentation][1].
-More Information is available on the wiki page.
+Additional Information is available on the wiki page.

 * **[Quick Start][11]**
 * **[Authorizing with the Authorization Code Flow][9]**